 When a teacher is absent, a relief teacher or regular teacher may be scheduled to take your class.
-If your class teacher or a replacement teacher does not arrive after three minutes, the class is to remain outside the classroom and a representative should locate the Head Teacher of the subject or a Deputy Principal to check on arrangements.
+If your class teacher or a replacement teacher does not arrive after five minutes, the class is to remain outside the classroom and a representative should locate the Head Teacher of the subject or a Deputy Principal if Head Teacher is not available to check on arrangements.